Sour Cream Banana Bread Recipe

 That is 100% me!!

 I grew up on a banana bread recipe with sour cream, from my aunt Mary’s recipe box.
 It’s so incredibly moist and delicious, I’ve never found another banana bread I like better!
-Mom would make each batch a little bit different, sometimes adding either maraschino cherries or chocolate chips.
-Or both.
+Mom would make each batch a little bit different, often adding either chopped maraschino cherries or chocolate chips.
+Or both!

 Sour Cream Banana Bread is now one of my own family’s favorite quick breads.
 And if our daughters had their way, every single loaf would include maraschino cherries (it’s my favorite, too!).

 Of course, I believe this is the best banana bread recipe out there.
 Nostalgia is involved, for sure.
-I’ve been eating this gently sweet baked treat pretty much my entire life.
+I’ve been eating this beautiful baked treat nearly my entire life.

 Sour cream adds tenderness and moistness to baked goods, and just a bit of tang.
 It’s no wonder why this banana bread recipe with sour cream has been a family favorite for so many years.